-When The 62nd Birthday Blows Up In Your Face.
+When The 62nd Birthday Blows Up In Your Face

 Some military veterans who went on to civilian careers in government are getting a nasty surprise when they turn 62.

 The Catch-62, as veterans call it, affects people who served in the military after 1956 and then were hired as civilian employees under the Civil Service Retirement System (CSRS) before Oct.
 1, 1982, and who also are eligible for Social Security benefits.

 Veterans under CSRS who want their military service to count toward their civilian retirement benefits must make a deposit to the Civil Service Retirement fund amounting to 7 percent of their military earnings.
 They have to hand over the money before they retire.
 Veterans hired under the Federal Employees Retirement System must make a deposit worth 3 percent of their military earnings.
 Veterans make interest-free deposits during the first three years of employment as civilians.
 After the first three years of employment are over, they must pay the deposits plus interest… Read Much More Here:

 An occupational hazard anyone in any technically challenging field has to guard against is to make too many assumptions about the basic knowledge of folks who are affected by, but not totally interested in the field itself.

 I received a very troubling email a few days ago from a gentleman with both active duty military times and CSRS (Civil Service Retirement System) credit who had retired and was suddenly slammed with a huge reduction in his CSRS annuity at age 62.